CatalystCode/cell-sar/README.md

 This repository holds all program code for the sensor component, drone communications, and client application used to drive the Cellular Search and Rescue system.

-### Documentation
+### Getting Started / Documentation
-Configuration, usage, and design documents can all be found in the [project wiki](https://github.com/CatalystCode/cell-sar/wiki).
+A great place to get started is to check out the documentation in the [project wiki](https://github.com/CatalystCode/cell-sar/wiki).
+This also contains reference materials for the configuration files and automation extensibility framework.

 ### Components
 ##### /bts